 Cell phones and marriage problems can go hand in hand as well.

-One study from Fight the New Drug showcased that partners who consume porn in their marriage are often less committed, are more likely to cheat, and be less satisfied in their marriages than in marriages where porn isn’t consumed.
+One study from Fight the New Drug showcased that partners who consume p*rn in their marriage are often less committed, more likely to cheat, and less satisfied than in marriages where p*rn isn’t consumed.

 Which makes sense.

-When you invite tempting variables such as porn into your marriage, it is harder to maintain fully committed and loyal to your relationship.
+When you invite tempting variables such as p*rn into your marriage, it is harder to maintain fully committed and loyal to your relationship.

-Porn is another variable that can make a partner turn away from their spouse instead of turning toward them, which we know we need for a healthy marriage to last.
+P*rn is another variable that can make a partner turn away from their spouse instead of toward them, which we know we need for a healthy marriage to last.